MONKEY ELECTROCUTIONS – WHAT SHOULD YOU DO?

 - If it’s a dead female marsupial, check her pouch for infants.
 Be careful with opossums, they like to play dead and are very convincing at it – do not get too close.

 - Look up and check to see if there are any power lines or transformers above – perhaps the animal (usually monkeys) was electrocuted.
 If that is the case, many more animals may die at the same spot.
-Photograph the transformer and pole number and report it to us by emailing firstname.lastname@example.org.
+Contact us and report the death so we can work towards making the location safe.